yan-soon/tp/docs/DeveloperGuide.md

 1. Deleting a module.

-   1. Prerequisites: Multiple modules in the 'Current Modules'. e.g. CS2103T in 'Current Modules'.
+   1. Prerequisites: Multiple modules in the 'Completed Modules'. e.g. CS2103T in 'Completed Modules'.

    1. Test case: `delete CS2103T`<br>
-      Expected: CS2103T module is deleted from 'Current Modules'.
+      Expected: CS2103T module is deleted from 'Completed Modules'.
 Details of the deleted module shown in the status message.

    1. Test case: `delete AA1000`<br>
       Expected: No module is deleted.
 Error details shown in the status message.